menandmice/micetro_docs/guides/user-manual/console_dhcp_advanced_options.rst

 .. meta::
    :description: How to access the advanced Advanced ISC DHCP and ISC Kea Server Properties in order to edit DHCP server properties that are not available in the GUI
-   :keywords: DHCP, KEA, server, properties
+   :keywords: DHCP server, ISC Kea DHCP Server, DHCP administrator

 .. _console-dhcp-advanced-options: